 These articles will consider business analysis practice, approaches, techniques, management and tools as well as a look at current concerns and future trends for business analysis.

-Levels of business analysis Strategic: Business transformations; Business change; Business architecture and Target operating models; Business agility; Business cases Operational: Business processes; Business data and information; Management information and Decision support; Business rules; Business requirements; Problem analysis Tactical: Software requirements; Functional and Non functional requirements; Use cases; User stories.
-Business Analyst Roles … [Read more...] about Levels and roles of business analysis
+Levels of business analysis Strategic: Business transformations; Portfolio management; Business change; Business architecture and Target operating models; Business agility; Benefits realisation.
+Operational: Business processes; Business data; Management information and Decision support; Business rules; Business cases; Business requirements discovery; Problem analysis.
+Tactical: Software requirements specification and management; Business Analysis Roles and Qualities Business … [Read more...] about Levels and roles of business analysis

 Optimising Business Analyst Performance A business analyst’s role is very much about the continuous improvement of business capabilities.
 But the capabilities of the each business analyst and the whole business analysis function also need to be continuously improved .
 Unfortunately, business analysts and other team members often do not have the time, the independence, the authority or appropriate organisational structures to examine and improve their own capabilities and to optimise their own … [Read more...] about Business analysis centre of excellence

 Why terms of reference?
 Terms of reference are a key tool of business analysis.
 They are a vital control for: projects activities and work packages within the project project governance and management project team members A useful mnemonic for possible elements of a terms of reference is BOSCARD.
 It provides a framework for a terms of reference and is the basis of a contract between the business analyst and other project team stakeholders.
 BOSCARD BOSCARD … [Read more...] about Terms of reference for a better service